Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Bijections between strongly restricted permutations and restricted combinations

-Theorem~\ref{T:011m} has connections to the following sequences in the OEIS \cite{Slo-OEIS}: \seqnum{A000930} ($S^{\{1,2\}}_n$) and \seqnum{A102547} ($S^{\{1,2\}}_{n,k}$), its associated triangle; \seqnum{A130137} ($S^{\{1,3\}}_n$), which we mention again in the section on bit strings; \seqnum{A263710} ($S^{\{1,4\}}_n$), which was the sequence that led to the discovery of the bijection and we will now prove the conjectured generating function for that entry; and \seqnum{A374737} ($S^{\{1,5\}}_n$), which was recently added by the author.
+Theorem~\ref{T:011m} has connections to the following sequences in the OEIS \cite{Slo-OEIS}: \seqnum{A000930} ($S^{\{1,2\}}_n$) and \seqnum{A102547} ($S^{\{1,2\}}_{n,k}$), its associated triangle; \seqnum{A130137} ($S^{\{1,3\}}_n$), which we mention again in the section on bit strings; \seqnum{A263710} ($S^{\{1,4\}}_n$), which was the sequence that led to the discovery of the bijection and we now prove the conjectured generating function for that entry; along with \seqnum{A374737} ($S^{\{1,5\}}_n$) and \seqnum{A385870} ($S^{\{1,6\}}_n$), which the author recently added to the OEIS.

-The case $\Qset=\{1,4\}$ falls into the class covered by the final theorem in \cite{All-Comb}, which gives recursion relations for $B^{\Qset}_n$ and $B^{\Qset}_{n,k}$.
-However, in order to avoid introducing the notation that theorem requires at this stage, we instead obtain the generating function using Theorem~\ref{T:CN} which is also straightforward and illustrative to do.
+The case $\Qset=\{1,4\}$ falls into the class covered by Theorem~8 in All24, which gives recursion relations for $B^{\Qset}_n$ and $B^{\Qset}_{n,k}$.
+However, in order to avoid introducing the notation used in that theorem at this stage, we instead obtain the generating function using Theorem~\ref{T:cn}, which is also straightforward and illustrative to do.

-\begin{proposition} The generating function $G(x)$ for the number of restricted combinations of $\Nset_n$ with disallowed differences $\{1,4\}$ is given by
+\begin{proposition} The generating function $g^{\{1,4\}}(x)$ for the number of restricted combinations of $\Nset_n$ with disallowed differences $\{1,4\}$ is given by